lnfernux/lnfernux.github.io/_posts/2019-01-09-securingwindowsserver22.md

 Talking about the guarded fabric and more!

-### Chapter 2, Part 2: Implement a Guarded Fabric solution
+# Chapter 2, Part 2: Implement a Guarded Fabric solution

-The world of security is always changing and that's also the case for Microsoft.
-To follow all their updates, new products, what's retiring and namechanges please use the following link to [stay updated](https://blogs.technet.microsoft.com/secguide/) on all their blogs and updates.
-Here they discuss updated baselines and so much more.
+## Overview

 In this part we will look at shielded and encryption supported VMs and how to create and deploy them, using PowerShell.
 You can also use [Virtual Machine Manager](https://docs.microsoft.com/en-us/windows-server/security/guarded-fabric-shielded-vm/guarded-fabric-tenant-deploys-shielded-vm-using-vmm) or [Windows Azure Pack](https://docs.microsoft.com/en-us/windows-server/security/guarded-fabric-shielded-vm/guarded-fabric-shielded-vm-windows-azure-pack), but we won't get into that here.